 One Pot Borlotti Bean and Pasta Stew With Butternut Squash and Sage Pesto (Pasta e Fagioli)

-This classic Italian creamy pasta and bean soup/stew gets a Fall twist with butternut squash, borlotti beans, and a bright sage pesto, it’s perfect for those chilly autumn evenings.
+This classic Italian creamy pasta and bean soup/stew gets a Fall twist with butternut squash, borlotti beans, and a tasty parsley sage gremolata.
+It’s perfect for those chilly autumn evenings.
 Fall is fast approaching - literally days away by the calendar but the temperature has been feeling fall-like for the last week or two.
 I am not looking forward to the drop in temps but I do love fall flavours and warm and cozy drinks and foods especially soups and stews.

 Borlotti Bean and Pasta Stew With Butternut Squash and Sage Pesto